-Our nationally recognized team has over ten years of solar energy experience partnering with our clients to navigate the complexities of project siting, financing, permitting, and construction to build cost-competitive projects.
+Our nationally recognized team has over ten years of solar energy experience partnering with utilities to manage peak load, meet greenhouse gas reduction goals and comply with renewable portfolio standards.
+Our experienced team manages the complexities of project siting, financing, permitting, and construction to build cost-competitive projects.
 We believe in working hand-in-hand with all project stakeholders, with an aim to build partnerships and consensus to mitigate project roadblocks and risks.

 Partnering with Vermont-based developer, Encore Renewable Energy, Namasté Solar provided engineering, procurement, and construction services for two 1.4 MW ground-mounted solar arrays: one for the Stowe Electric Department in Stowe, Vermont, and one for the Hyde Park Electric Department in Hyde Park, Vermont.
 The projects, commissioned in September 2016, achieved project financing under the US Treasury Department’s Clean Renewable Energy Bonds program.

 The town of Williamson, New York is now powering all of its municipal offices with solar energy.
 This 1.5 MW ground-mounted solar array was constructed on a former landfill site.
 The installation is owned and operated by Kenyon Energy and was made possible, in part, with a grant from the NY-Sun initiative.

 Namasté Solar is an employee-owned cooperative, meaning our entire team is invested in your project’s success.
 Learn more about our unique approach to business.